Skip the usual sandwiches and start thinking out of the lunch box.

 15. Sandwich Kebabs

-There’s so many ways to eat a sandwich and this is by the far the most ingenious idea ever.
+There are so many ways to eat a sandwich and this is by far the most ingenious idea ever.

 16. Mini Bagels